-This more "close and inclusive" collaborative approach between researchers and teachers was adopted by ITD-CNR in Italy while carrying out a pilot game-based experiment [11]; [12] in primary schools aimed at supporting and triggering young students' cognitive abilities by means of games deeply requiring the enactment of reasoning and logical skills.
+This more "close and inclusive" collaborative approach between researchers and teachers was adopted by ITD-CNR in Italy while carrying out a pilot game-based experiment (Bottino and Ott 2006; Bottino et al. 2007) in primary schools aimed at supporting and triggering young students' cognitive abilities by means of games deeply requiring the enactment of reasoning and logical skills.

-The idea itself of conducting this type of experiment actually originated from the dialogue between teachers and researchers in Educational Technology: the formers asked for some kind of ICT-enhanced tool able to sustain the children's reasoning abilities and the latter, based on previous research projects on the use of COTS games, imagined that such games could profitably be used for the intended scope.
-Common reflections of the two types of actors led to deciding which type of games were more appropriate: teachers, for instance, pointed out that games presenting no interference with other curricular abilities (e.g. arithmetic) would represent a better solution in order to help children concentrating on the reasoning tasks; researchers, on the other side, individuated the most appropriate tools based on their specific knowledge of software dynamics, software interface and game mechanics.
-Hence, following some teachers' observations, experts in the special needs education were included in the research team to better understand and address encountered needs and specific problems.
+The idea itself of conducting this type of experiment actually originated from the dialogue between teachers and researchers in Educational Technology: the former asked for some kind of ICT-enhanced tool which was able to sustain the children's reasoning abilities and the latter, based on previous research projects on the use of COTS games, imagined that such games could profitably be used for the intended scope.
+Common reflections of the two types of actors led to deciding which types of games were more appropriate: teachers, for instance, pointed out that games presenting no interference with other curricular abilities (e.g. arithmetic) would represent a better solution in order to help children concentrate on the reasoning tasks; researchers, on the other side, individuated the most appropriate tools based on their specific knowledge of software dynamics, software interface, and game mechanics.
+Hence, following some teachers' observations, experts in special needs education were included in the research team to better understand and address encountered needs and specific problems.